criminy-git/coding-diary/README.md

 ### Day 39: April 18th, 2022

-**Today's Progress**: Worked on daily katas on Codewars the past 4 days, ranked up to 7 kyu in JavaScript.
+**Today's Progress**: Worked on daily katas on Codewars the past 4 days, ranked up to 7 kyu in Javascript.

 **Thoughts**: Need to log here more, often forgetting to update my logbook despite daily practice.
 Planning to go over React concepts alongside Codewars practice.